Duck8605/CTF_Write_Up/Web-writeUp/easy-access.md

-# Challenge 10: Easy access
+# Easy access

+## Description:

+Getting into this system should be easy, right?
+It's just a login form.
+Prove you have 'Easy access' by getting past it without knowing the real password.

 ## Initial Analysis